pgostovic/phnq_widgets/README.md

 One of the benefits of functional code organization is that it is **very** amenable to modularization.
 Remember that a widget is self-contained and can contain everything that it needs (HTML, CSS, JS, images, etc.).
-Perhaps most importantly is that widgets particiapte in dependency management.
-Examples things that can be widgets:
+Perhaps most important is that widgets particiapte in dependency management.
+Examples of things that can be widgets:

 - chunk of rich application functionality (i.e. toolbar, fancy select box, etc.)